Unity-Technologies/Graphics/com.unity.visualeffectgraph/Documentation~/Operator-GetAttributeStripIndex.md

 Menu Path : **Operator > Attribute > Get Attribute: stripIndex**

 The **Get Attribute: stripIndex** returns the stripIndex, which is a [standard attribute](Reference-Attributes.md), of a simulated element depending on [Location](Attributes.md#attribute-locations).
-This Operator outputs the index of the particle strip this particle is bound to.
+This Operator outputs the index of the particle strip this particle belongs to.

 [!include[](Snippets/Operator-GetAttributeOperatorSettings.md)]